 What is VCU’s Common Book Program?

 VCU’s Common Book Program supports and stimulates the academic and intellectual culture of VCU through a common reading experience.
-When incoming students attend orientation, they are given their own copies of the book and asked to read it before they return to campus in August.
+When first-year students attend orientation, they are given their own copies of the book and asked to read it before they return to campus in August.
 During Welcome Week, these students exchange ideas on the book through small-group discussions led by a faculty member, university administrator, or upper-level student.
 Following Welcome Week, the program broadens to involve the entire University community in conversations, events, and other learning opportunities for the entire academic year.

 How was this year’s book selected?